 Symptoms of testosterone deficiency in men include:

 You don’t have to avoid all sugar entirely, but the average person consumes far more sugar than they realise, largely because it is present in so many packaged foods.
-We recommend you follow the lower carbohydrate, higher protein eating plan in our book called Can’t Lose Weight?
-Unlock the Secrets that Keep you Fat.
-If you are overweight this book will help you lose weight.
+I recommend you follow the lower carbohydrate, higher protein eating plan in my book called I Can’t Lose Weight and I Don’t Know Why.
+If you have type 2 diabetes, there is an appropriate eating plan in the book Diabetes Type 2: You Can Reverse It.
+If you are overweight these books will help you lose weight.
 If you are not overweight, the low sugar eating plan will help your body to manufacture adequate testosterone.

-o If you are a type 2 diabetic or have a waist measurement greater than 37 inches or 94 centimetres you would benefit from the herbs and nutrients in Glicemic Balance capsules.
+- If you are a type 2 diabetic male or have a waist measurement greater than 37 inches or 94 centimetres you would benefit from the herbs and nutrients in Glicemic Balance capsules.
 The ingredients in this formula help to lower blood insulin levels.
 High insulin suppresses testosterone.

 - Magnesium helps to improve the health of arteries and increases blood flow; it is helpful for increasing erection strength.

 - Fish oil assists with hormone production, as testosterone is made out of fat.

 - The herb tribulus, found in Viriman capsules helps to increase the body’s production of testosterone.